paviellehaines/machinelearninganimal/README.md

 # Machine Learning with Animal Shelters

 This ongoing project was originally a Kaggle competition in which participants were given training data containing information about the characterstics and outcomes of various shelter animals.
 They were instructed to generate a model that could accurately predict the outcome of animals based on their characterstics.
-This code represents a first attempt at machine learning is still a work in progress.
+This code represents a first attempt at machine learning and is still a work in progress.
 The training data is provided.

 Animal Train.csv: This is a training dataset that contains information about various shelter animals, including whether they are a cat or dog, their breed, color, and name.
 It also incudes their outcome: reunited with owner, adopted, transferred, died or euthanized.